 - In 2014, the paper authors were able to form an agreement with Wolters Kluwer, the UpToDate parent company, to provide free subscriptions to medical students in Sub-Saharan Africa.
 Fifty-six percent of the 980 medical students and 29 percent of the faculty invited to enroll did so.
 About 88 percent of eligible final year students enrolled.

-Overall, the findings suggest that removing the subscription cost barrier can generate an uptake of EBCR use among East African medical students and, subsequently, better exam grades.
+Overall, the findings suggest that removing the subscription cost barrier can generate an uptake of digital EBCR use among East African medical students and, subsequently, better exam grades.
 The researchers caution, however, that while UpToDate may have helped students prepare for their exams more efficiently and increase their knowledge base, it is also possible that the exams in 2016 and 2017 were easier than those of years past or that the students were independently academically superior to the previous classes.
-Future research might explore other EBCRs and features that impact uptake and utility.
+Future research might explore other digital health tools and features that impact uptake and utility.